vinorodrigues/bootstrap-dark/README.md

 ### Images

-Images make up the bulk of your content (mostly) and so these need special attention - getting images to work in dark mode is complex and requires considerable attention - and image formats add an additional complexity / alleviation.
+For most sites images make up the bulk of the content, and so these need special attention - getting images to work in dark mode is complex and requires considerable attention - and image formats can add, or alleviate, complexity.
 I can offer a rule of thumb that may simplify the selection:

 * __JPEG__: Use JPG files for photographs, illustrations and (large) backgrounds, because JPG compress better than PNG.
 * __PNG__: Use PNG files for logos, diagrams and charts, as you can leverage transparency, alpha-blending and even animation.